Dr. Takashi Ito

 Analytical Chemistry, Nanomaterials, Electrochemistry, Chemical Recognition, Fluorescence and scanning probe microscopy, and Micro-/Nanofluidics

-Postdoc position available.
+Postdoc position available (for single-molecule fluorescence studies).
 Please click here for details.

 Positions available for graduate and undergraduate students who are interested in chemical separations, sensing and catalysis with self-assembled nanostructures.
 Please email Dr. Ito (email@example.com) for more information.